 Contracts for difference are available for multiple global markets and asset classes, all available for leveraged trading and going both long or short including:

 AximTrade provides CFDs on indices, commodities, currencies, and cryptocurrencies.
 Enjoy access to multiple CFD assets and constantly growing trading options in one place.

 Many traders may confuse between CFD trading and Spread trading as both are based on the differences in prices.
 When trading CFDs, the currency you trade in will depend on the specific market and currency exchanges may be involved, adding to your overall costs.
 While spread trading allows you to use your preferred currency, which allows you to always know where you stand.

 When trading CFDs, the amount per point is decided by the provider but spread trading, on the other hand, enables you to choose the amount per point, giving you total control over how much you’re trading.

 What Makes CFD Trading Successful?

 Like any investment, education is the key to success.
 A successful trader is an educated trader.
 With solid market understanding and trading strategy, a trader can be prepared for success.
 Check our free Forex Education section for more educational resources.

 Start CFD Trading

 Experience the most reliable trading conditions and infinite leverage account with one of the best brokers in the financial markets.
-AximTrade is an award-winning brokerage service provider and the title partner of Porsche Carrera Cups Asia.
-The company offers top-notch technology, competitive leverage conditions, the lowest spreads, and diversity of account types and investment capitals.
+AximTrade is an award-winning brokerage service provider and the title partner of Porsche Carrera Cups Asia (PCCA) 2021.
+The company offers top-notch technology, competitive leverage conditions, the lowest spreads, and a diversity of account types and investment capitals.
 Check full AximTrade Review to learn more about the trading conditions and the company regulations.